Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Romeo_interim.md

 # Romeo's role:
 Predominantly focussed on the physical aspect of the electronics module.
 This includes interfacing the electronics with each other, along with finding the best way to implement the electronics module that best preserves insulation.
-Dealing with the software implementation.
+Will also be dealing with the software implementation.

+# Personal and technical development

-# Tasks completed (?)
+# Tasks completed
 - Sent order for the electronic components required; ETA Tuesday 28/05.
   - This included the following: Raspberry Pi Pico, DHT22 temperature sensor, an OLED screen, buttons, and an AA battery holder, among other components for testing.
 - Brainstormed different ideas with Benjamin to narrow down different designs to detect the door being open/closed.
+- Rough software draft made, but will require testing to determine hurdles.

 # Main tasks remaining:
 - Combine the electronics into an "electronics module", working with Ness to build a case via 3D printing.